DanKamNdi/offline-whisper-app/README.md

 - GPU: 4 GB+ VRAM (NVIDIA, AMD, or Apple Silicon)
 - Disk: 5 GB free space

+> On Windows, the installer automatically downloads and installs the Microsoft Visual C++ runtime if it is missing.

 ## 🚀 Getting Started

 ### First Run